Sheikh Lotfolah Mosque, A Royal Sanctuary of Colorful Transcendence

 Introduction

-Translated to English: Built in the early 16th century, this mosque is named after a prominent Lebanese Shiite scholar and also the father-in-law of Abbas the Great.
-The mosque is unique in that it does not have a courtyard or a minaret, as it was originally intended for internal use by the royal family.
-On the other hand, the color of its dome changes gradually with the sunlight, eventually turning pink at night.
+Built in the early 16th century, this mosque is named after the famous Shia scholar from Lebanon, who was also the father-in-law of Emperor Abbas.
+The mosque is unique in that it lacks a courtyard and minaret, as it was originally intended for royal use only; on the other hand, the color of its dome's exterior changes with the sunlight, ultimately turning pink at night.

 Address